Ryandry1st/QuaDRiGA-Simulation-Extensions/README.md

 # FB_Quadriga
   This is a code repository for working on Quadriga simulations.
 To run the provided code, please ensure that you have Quadriga setup and MATLAB is able to find the Quadriga code.
-You can download Quadriga  <a href="https://quadriga-channel-model.de/">here</a>. <b> You need to replace quadriga_src/@qd_layout/power_map.m with the power_map.m in this repository.</b> This is simply returning the buidler object, but it is critical for statistical consistency.
+You can download Quadriga  <a href="https://quadriga-channel-model.de/">here</a>. <b> You need to replace quadriga_src/@qd_layout/power_map.m with the power_map.m in this repository.</b> This is simply returning the builder object, but it is critical for statistical consistency.

   Additionally, the following python requirements are necessary:
   <ul>